 Cork has become well known as the food capital of Ireland, offering some of the countries best dishes.
 Visit the 18th-century English market where you’ll find artisan cheeses, smoked fish, and hand-crafted chocolate among the buzzing food stalls.
 Cork is also home to some world-class restaurants including one of the best known vegetarian restaurants in Europe, Cafe Paradiso.
 All the produce is sourced on the chef’s farm just outside the city!

 Cork city also has a vibrant craft beer scene if you need a break from Guinness.
 The scene was started by Murphy’s and Beamish which have been brewing for over 150 years!
-And there’s no shortage of pubs around to try and find your new favourite beer.
+And there’s no shortage of pubs around to try and find your new favorite beer.
 Cork has an amazing nightlife.
 You can always find live music playing in the bars and friendly locals to chat away the night with.

 Blarney Stone & Castle